 Houseplants are now almost a matter of course in modern life – whether in the living room, home office, or open-plan office.
-They not only bring more naturalness into our spaces but also improve air quality, increase humidity, and promote well-being.
+They not only bring more naturalness into our rooms but also improve air quality, increase humidity, and promote well-being.

 But many quickly resort to chemical products when caring for their plants: sprays against pests, artificial fertilizers, or so-called leaf shine products.
 The good news: this is usually not necessary – because there is another way.
 With simple home remedies and natural methods, you can keep your plants healthy without burdening your indoor air or the environment.